 - Click the link" Satellite Images Overlay and Remote Sensing."
 And turn to the new page. - See the Animation of NASA MODIS satellite images updated on Oct.
 21-29, 2007 carefully.
-Please answer the following question on separated answer sheet.
+Please answer the following question on the separate answer sheet.

-B-16: Could you tell us how the animation created?
-Does the wind direction change from Oct.
-21 to 29?
+B-10: Describe the change in wind direction from Oct.
+21 to 29.

-• Take a look at the [Oct.
-22, 2007] Satellite Images.
+• Take a look at the three Satellite Images of Oct.
+22, 2007 and answer the following question on the separate answer sheet.

-B-17: Compare the original satellite images (without any high way or roads) and the GIS enhanced images (with high ways), which kind of images are more useful?
+B-11: Compare the original satellite images (without any high way or roads) with the GIS enhanced images (with high ways).
+Which kind of image is more useful?
 Why?